-Unsure of how to format a business letter? memo? e-mail?
-Yes, that's right, a professional e-mail is different from a casual e-mail you send to a friend.
+Unsure of how to format a business letter? a business memo? a professional e-mail?
+Yes, a professional e-mail is different from a casual e-mail you send to a friend.
 A professional e-mail uses more formal language.
 A business text is also very different from a text you may send to a friend.
 For example, "text-speak" is not acceptable in the business world.
 The word "I" must be capitalized and apostrophes should be used.
 The word "you" is not spelled "u."

 Not convinced?
 Think you'll never have to write again after you graduate?
 Watch these videos and find out the truth: